 - Making preparations: Often, a person considering suicide will begin to put his or her personal business in order.
 This might include visiting friends and family members, giving away personal possessions, making a will, and cleaning up his or her room or home.
 Some people will write a note before committing suicide.
 Some will buy a firearm or other means like poison.

-- Threatening suicide: From 50% to 75% of those considering suicide will give someone -- a friend or relative -- a warning sign.
+- Threatening or talking about suicide: From 50% to 75% of those considering suicide will give someone -- a friend or relative -- a warning sign.
 However, not everyone who is considering suicide will say so, and not everyone who threatens suicide will follow through with it.
 Every threat of suicide should be taken seriously.

 Who Is Most Likely to Commit Suicide?